tymyrddin/purple/source/docs/lantern/dilemma/metrics/global.md

 ## Public trust

 What it represents: The population's confidence that the Patrician and the guild system will maintain order, provide essential services, and keep the city functioning.
-Not affection - Vetinari doesn't need to be loved - but a pragmatic acceptance that things work.
+Not affection.
+Vetinari doesn't need to be loved, but a pragmatic acceptance that things work.

-Starting value: "Business as usual" - the baseline after centuries of pragmatic tyranny.
+Starting value: "Business as usual", the baseline after centuries of pragmatic tyranny.
 The city functions; people grumble but go about their business.
 The Patrician has arranged things so that removing him would cause chaos, which people trust him to prevent.

 Decay behaviours: